Best Minimalist Running Shoes

 Right off of the get-go, it is important to note that not all of you reading this currently may be fit for a pair of minimalist running shoes.
 Now, while this guide is not being created to detail who among you should be seeking this type of footwear, it is vital to know that they will not be for everyone.
 Specifically, if you have had foot injuries in the past that have plagued you then you may want to stay away.
 But, for those of you who know that this is what you are after, this guide is for you.
 After you are done here, the hope is that you will have absorbed enough of this information to wisely be able to choose your next pair of minimalist running shoes.

 In a Hurry?
 The test winner after 9.5 hrs of research

 There is an adequate amount of protection

 It will withstand tough use

-OUR TOP PICKS FOR THE BEST MINIMALIST RUNNING SHOES
+10 BEST MINIMALIST RUNNING SHOES

 1. VIBRAM V TRAIL RUNNER